FilmColors/VIAN/_docs/source/whats_new/latest.rst

 Backups
 *******
-VIAN now allows you to perform backups of a Project.
+VIAN now allows you to perform backups of a Project semi-automatically.
 Read more about creating and loading backups here: :ref:`backups`